Allegations of Barack Obama spying on Donald Trump: May 2020: Trump allegations

 On May 10, 2020—one day after former president Barack Obama criticized the Trump administration's handling of the COVID-19 pandemic—Trump posted a one-word tweet: "OBAMAGATE!"
 On May 11, Philip Rucker of The Washington Post asked Trump what crime former president Barack Obama committed.
 Trump's reply was: "Obamagate.
 It's been going on for a long time ... from before I even got elected and it's a disgrace that it happened....
 Some terrible things happened and it should never be allowed to happen in our country again."
 When Rucker again asked what the crime was, Trump said: "You know what the crime is.
 The crime is very obvious to everybody.
 All you have to do is read the newspapers, except yours."
 On May 15, Trump tweeted that Obamagate was the "greatest political scandal in the history of the United States."
 This was the third time Trump claimed to be suffering from a scandal of such magnitude, after previously giving Spygate and the Russia investigation similar labels.
 Also on May 15, Trump linked Obamagate to the "persecution" of Michael Flynn, and a missing 302 form.

 Trump called for Congress to summon Obama to testify about "the biggest political crime".
 Senator Lindsey Graham, chair of the Senate Judiciary Committee, said that he did not expect to summon Obama, but would summon other Obama administration officials.
-Meanwhile, Attorney General William Barr stated that he did not "expect" Obama to be investigated of a crime.
+Meanwhile, Attorney General William Barr stated that he did not "expect" Obama to be investigated for a crime.
 Some of Trump's allies have suggested that the "crime" involved the FBI launching an investigation into incoming national security advisor Michael Flynn, or possibly the "unmasking" by outgoing Obama officials to find out the name of a person who was reported in intelligence briefings to be conversing with the Russian ambassador.